easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 To account for the variable heart rate, rhythms are time series of voltage that is representative of a single cardiac cycle.
 The points are then interpolated based on the length of the cardiac cycle.

-Figure 6 shows the lead 3 sinus waveform in Pulse compared to an example sinus waveform with the key features highlighted.
+@equationref {SinusECG} shows the lead 3 sinus waveform in Pulse compared to an example sinus waveform with the key features highlighted.

 @htmlonly
 <center>